xuwuruoshui/myconfig/gitconfig.md

 # log,-p to see diff
 git log -p

+#list Annotated Tags
+git tag
+# create Lightweight Tags
+git tag -a version -m "descript"
+# create
+git tag version

-# back to last step
+# back to last step(stage area)
-git reset --soft commit-id
-git reset --mixed commit-id
-git reset --hard commit-id
+git reset HEAD xxx

 # if you first push,you need to use it
 git push -u m78 master